 Water and Fertilize Your Cactus

-Water your desert cactus when the soil is nearly dry.
+Water your desert cactus when the soil is dry.
 Christmas and other holiday cacti should never be allowed to completely dry out, as they are tropical plants and need water and humidity to thrive.

 Never allow your cactus, whether desert or tropical, to sit in water.
 Add water until it drains from the flowerpot and then empty the saucer.
 When cactus growth slows, generally in winter, reduce watering but mist occasionally.